 Clinical signs of pancytopenia include pallor and bleeding disorders, mostly due to low numbers of red blood cells and platelets.
 In general, clinical signs of the primary disease that is causing pancytopenia are more evident and will vary significantly depending on the disease process.

-Below are some of the more common reasons for pancytopenia in dogs and cats.
+Common reasons for pancytopenia in dogs and cats

 Exposure to bone marrow suppressing drugs.